The Dark River (novel): The main characters

-Short Plot Summary
+Short plot summary

 While hiding out in New York, Gabriel gets wind that his father Matthew is at a convent in London so he goes there himself, with Maya and Victory following soon after and Hollis later (he stays to make the Brethren think Gabriel is still in NY).
 At the convent, Gabriel gets another sign that his dad is in a convent on an Island off the west coast of Ireland.
 In the meantime, he's met the Free Runners and won a race over buildings and walls for them, becoming their hero.
 When Maya and Victory arrive, they help him go to the Irish island where they find another Harlequin, Mother Blessing guarding Matthew who has been traveling in the first realm (hell) for months.
 Maya and Gabriel have sex and Mother Blessing finds out, disapproves, and decides to take Gabriel back to London as his guard leaving Maya guarding Matthew.
 Maya decides she must go to Gabriel, so she leaves Victory guarding Matthew just as the Tabula attacks.
 Victory is killed by splicers (genetically engineered animals) and the Tabula, with Michael Corrigan now in a position of power, take possession of his dad's body.
 Gabriel decides to travel to the first realm to try to rescue his dad.
 He gets captured there and tortured for information on how residents can escape.
 Maya learns that Gabriel has gone to the first realm and that non-travelers can travel to the realms through portals, and that some ancients knew the secret.
 With help of a Roman who once knew her dad, she learns that the Ark of the Covenant might be such a portal and that it's in Ethiopia.
 She goes there, it is, she goes to the first realm, rescues Gabriel, and he finds his way back.
 But Maya must return through the same portal she came in through, so she is left in first realm having to fight her way out when book 2 ends.
 The book ends leaving the reader wondering whether or not Maya has escaped from the first realm.